On Yang-Mills Stability Bounds and Plaquette Field Generating Function: TUV Stability and Plaquette Field Correlations for an Approximate Model

-The complete, non-approximate model is treated in the ensueing sections.
+The complete, non-approximate model is treated in the ensuing sections.
 For $d=2$, the results obtained for the complete model and the approximate model coincide.

 The physical gauge-invariant plaquette field plaquette-plaquette correlation is most singular for coincident points.
 The ultraviolet limit $a\searrow 0$ singular behavior is $({\rm const}/a^d)$.
-The same behavior occurs for the coincident-point derivative field correlations in the case of the real, massless scalar free field, as shown in the Appendix.
+The same behavior occurs for the coincident-point derivative field correlations in the case of the real, massless scalar free field, as shown in Appendix A.

-Of course, the abelian $\mathrm U(1)$ case and, for the model without approximation, the formal $g\searrow 0$ limit gives us the lattice free electromagnetic field with a quadratic action.
+Of course, the abelian $\mathcal G\,=\,\mathrm U(1)$ case and, for the model without approximation, the formal $g\searrow 0$ limit gives us the lattice free electromagnetic field with a quadratic action.
 (See Remark \ref{rema2} in subsection \ref{sec3A}).
-The plaquette-plaquette field correlations can be obtained exactly in a momentum space representation and the coincident plaquette-plaquette field correlation is equal to $\{4/[d(d-1)a^d]\}$.
+The plaquette-plaquette field correlations can be obtained exactly in a momentum space representation and the coincident point plaquette-plaquette field correlation is equal to $\{4/[d(d-1)a^d]\}$.

-Using our transformed field method, we obtain TUV stability bounds and bounds on the normalized free energy and also the boundedness of two-point plaquette scaled field correlation.
-For the group $\mathcal G={\mathrm U}(1)$, the Haar measure is simpler, formulas are more familiar and the analysis becomes more transparent.
+Using our scaled field method, we obtain TUV stability bounds and bounds on the scaled free energy and also the boundedness of two-point plaquette scaled field correlation.
+For the abelian gauge group $\mathcal G={\mathrm U}(1)$, the Haar measure is simpler, formulas are more familiar and the analysis becomes more transparent.

 For $d=2$, the results for the two-point plaquette field correlation are exact.
 For $d=3,4$, the results are also exact for the approximate model.
 This seemingly gross approximation gives the correct picture for bounds for the complete YM model with the nonabelian gauge group $\mathcal G={\mathrm U}(N>1)$.